-1 INTRODUCTION
+I INTRODUCTION

 Large Language Models (LLMs) have rapidly become foundational components in the field of Natural Language Processing (NLP), enabling a wide array of applications such as abstractive summarization, machine translation, dialogue generation, and question answering.
-These models-based on the transformer architecture introduced by Vaswani et al. (2017)-possess a remarkable ability to process and generate human-like text, often achieving state-of-the-art performance across diverse benchmarks.
+These models-based in the transformer architecture introduced by Vaswaniet al. (2017)-possess a remarkable ability to process and generate human-like text, often achieving state-of-the-art performance across diverse benchmarks.
 Their utility stems from both their massive scale-often encompassing billions of parameters-and their capacity to generalize from per-training data to unseen tasks with minimal task-specific fine-tuning.
 As a result, LLMs are not only reshaping the research landscape but are also increasingly being deployed in real-world applications, including customer support, legal reasoning, and educational tools.

-- However, the performance of LLMs is not solely dictated by model size or architecture.
+However, the performance of LLMs is not solely dictated by model size or architecture.
 A critical yet under-explored determinant of success lies in how the model is prompted-that is, how task instructions and input data are presented to it.
-The task increasing has - 41 how task instructions and input data are presented to it.
-The technique of prompting has - 42 emerged as a lightweight and powerful interface for leveraging pre-trained language models,
+The technique of prompting has emerged as a lightweight and powerful interface for leveraging pre-trained language models, allowing users to steer model behavior without modifying the model's internal parameters.
+Two dominant prompting paradigms have emerged in this context: zero-shot prompting, where a model is given only a task description or query without any examples, and few-shot prompting, where a small number of input-output examples are embedded within the prompt to provide guidance.
+These approaches are particularly attractive in scenarios where labeled training data is scarce or expensive to obtain, making them vital tools for low-resource or rapid-deployment use cases.